Friday, April 11, 2025

 GENEALOGY WITHOUT DOCUMENTATION IS MYTHOLOGY

-Well folks, hold your powdered wigs and brace your bayonets, because the National Society Daughters of the American Revolution just confirmed what I’ve suspected all along: I descend from a whole squad of Revolutionary War heroes.
+Well folks, hold your powdered wigs and brace your bayonets, because I descend from a whole squad of Revolutionary War heroes.

 It started with one.
-Now I’ve got four.
+Now I’ve got four4️⃣.

-James Trenor – My original DAR-approved ancestor, who wasn’t just in the fight—he was a Sergeant, likely barking orders, inspecting muskets, and giving serious “Get off my battlefield” energy.
+James Trenor – My FIRST documented ancestor, who wasn’t just in the fight—he was a Sergeant, likely barking orders, inspecting muskets, and giving serious “Get off my battlefield” energy.
 He lived in Bedford County and Montgomery County, which makes him both a leader and a commuter.

-John Chastain – The unsung hero who supplied beef from his land in Bedford County, ensuring that no Patriot ever fought on an empty stomach.
+John Chastain – My FOURTH documented ancestor!
+The unsung hero who supplied beef from his land in Bedford County, ensuring that no Patriot ever fought on an empty stomach.
 Revolutionary logistics?
 That was his battlefield.

-These men were out there leading militias, feeding troops, standing at the ready, and sergeant-ing/captain-ing their way through the Revolution.
-Meanwhile, I was just over here trying to decipher 200-year-old land deeds and wondering how every man in Bedford County in 1776 had the exact same name.
+These men were out there leading militias, feeding troops, standing ready, and sergeant-ing/captain-ing their way through the American Revolution.
+Meanwhile, I was just over here trying to decipher 200-year-old land deeds and wondering how every man in Bedford County/Montgomery County in 1776 had the exact same name😂😂😂.

 The Research Process: Somewhere Between a Mystery Novel and a Cry for Help